dpi-tta-lessons/rails-active-storage/content.md

 You can keep the default recommended settings.
 The 2 settings you'll need to set are name (eg `my-app-name-development`) and region (eg `us-east-2`).

+I recommend naming the bucket the same as your app with the env at the end.
+This way you can easily identify production, development, and test environments.
+Later on we'll be able to set the bucket name dynamically in our code like this `your-app-name-<%= Rails.env %>`.

 3. Configure IAM for Security

 IAM is a security tool to configure who has access to your resources.
 In the [IAM dashboard](https://us-east-1.console.aws.amazon.com/iam/), [create a new user](https://us-east-1.console.aws.amazon.com/iam/home#/users/create) with username (eg `my-app-name-development`) and programmatic access.
 Attach the “AmazonS3FullAccess” policy or a custom policy.